littlstar/s3-lambda/README.md

 # S3renity.js
-A powerful S3 toolbelt that gives you access to batch operations like forEach, map, reduce, filter, and more...
+A powerful S3 toolbelt that gives you access to batch operations like forEach, map, reduce, filter, as well as a promise-based wrapper around the S3 api.

 ## Use Cases
 - Quickly prototype MapReduce jobs